-Republicans Ask For Whistleblower, Hunter Biden to Testify in Impeachment Inquiry
+Republicans Ask For Whistleblower, Hunter Biden To Testify In Impeachment Inquiry

 Republican lawmakers are asking that the impeachment inquiry into President Trump hear publicly from Hunter Biden and the anonymous whistleblower whose allegations prompted the probe.